 How u-values have dropped over the years

-Table 1 below shows the u-values required by Building Regulations for each building component each decade.
-Building Regulations actually change more frequently than that (about every 5 years or so and each part of the regulations may be updated at a different time) but it gives a good guide to what has happened over the last 50 years.
+Table 1 below shows the u-values required by Building Regulations for each component each decade, during construction of a new dwelling.
+These figures are the notional dwelling specification to demonstrate compliance, as the regulations do allow a slightly worse performance of one component if it is compensated by better performance of another.
+Building Regulations actually change more frequently than every decade, usually about every 5 years or so and each part of the regulations may be updated at a different time, but it gives a good guide to what has happened over the last 50 years.
 Highlighted in violet is the first time the u-value requirement for a component was strengthened.

 Table 1: U-values By Building Component